 In addition to assets, the statement of net position and or balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Town of Round Hill has two items that qualify for reporting in this category: (1) Deferred charge on refunding debt reported in the proprietary funds financial statement of net position and government wide financial statement of net position.
 A deferred charge on refunded debt results from the difference in the carrying value of the refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt; and, (2) Deferred pension obligation reporting in the government wide financial statement of net position and in the governmental and business-type activities in the government wide financial statement of net position.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt; and, (2) Deferred pension obligation reporting in the proprietary funds financial statement of net position and in the governmental and business-type activities in the government wide financial statement of net position.
 A deferred charge pension obligation results from advance payments on the pension funding prior to the actuarial report establishing the funding requirement.

 In addition to liabilities, the statement of net position and or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town of Round Hill has two items which qualify for reporting in this category: (1) Under modified accrual basis of accounting under the governmental funds, unavailable revenue, is reported in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from real estate taxes.
-The amounts are deferred and recognized as an inflow of resources in the period that the amounts become available; and, (2) Deferred pension inflow reported in the government wide financial statement of net position.
+The amounts are deferred and recognized as an inflow of resources in the period that the amounts become available; and, (2) Deferred pension inflow reported in the proprietary funds financial statement of net position and in the governmental and business-type activities in the government wide financial statement of net position.
 The deferred pension inflow results from the net difference between projected and actual earnings on plan investments.